opencyber-space/MemoryGr.id/docs/video-ingestion.md

 ### C. Encoder Unit

-Final stage that either batches, streams, or writes the output to FrameDB.
+Final stage that either batches, streams, or writes the output to MemoryGrid.

 | Mode           | Snippet                    |
 | -------------- | -------------------------- |